 The approximate fluid levels are measured by electronic sensors on the sides of the tanks.
+Tank levels are displayed as 1/3, 2/3, and Full (F).
 There is generally more fluid in a tank than indicated on the monitor panel.